dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/interface/RuntimeSettings.md

 <br />

 ### region
-Sets the [RegionDefinition](RegionDefinition.md) including the regionTop, regionLeft, regionRight, regionBottom and regionMeasuredByPercentage.
-To learn more about how the region parameters work, please refer to the [RegionDefinition section of the Parameters Template](https://www.dynamsoft.com/barcode-reader/parameters/structure-and-interfaces-of-parameters.html?ver=latest#regiondefinition-and-how-it-works)
+Sets the [Region](Region.md) including the regionTop, regionLeft, regionRight, regionBottom and regionMeasuredByPercentage.
+To learn more about how the region parameters work, please refer to the [Region section of the Parameters Template](https://www.dynamsoft.com/barcode-reader/parameters/structure-and-interfaces-of-parameters.html?ver=latest#Region-and-how-it-works)
 ```js
 // Use a region positioned at the centre with 50% width and 50% height of the frame
 let runtimeSettings = await reader.getRuntimeSettings();